Thomas Pitt: Pitt's diamond

 Pitt owned a piece of land called a copyhold, and the lord of this land was entitled to Pitt's most valuable possession after his death.
 If he had not sold the diamond, it would have been confiscated as a heriot, a form of death duty.

 His association with the jewel earned him the nickname "Diamond" Pitt.

 Properties

+Pitt took a lease in 1686 on Mawarden (or Marwarden) Court, at Stratford-sub-Castle north of Salisbury, and bought lands in the area which were within Old Sarum borough.
+His descendants would continue as lessees until 1805.
+A bold inscription on the tower of St Lawrence's church, next to the house, records that he paid for the tower to be rebuilt in 1711; and he also provided furnishings and plate for the church.

-With the money received for his famous diamond, he now began to consolidate his properties.
-Besides Mawarden Court at Stratford Sub Castle and the Down at Blandford, he acquired Boconnoc in Cornwall from Lord Mohun's widow in 1717, and subsequently Kynaston in Dorset, Bradock, Treskillard and Brannell in Cornwall, Woodyates on the border of Dorset and Wiltshire, Abbot's Ann in Hampshire (where he rebuilt the church) and, subsequently his favourite residence, Swallowfield Park in Berkshire, where he died in 1726.
+With the money received in 1717 for his famous diamond, he began to consolidate his properties.
+Besides Mawarden Court and the Down at Blandford, he acquired Boconnoc in Cornwall from Lord Mohun's widow in 1717, and subsequently Kynaston in Dorset, Bradock, Treskillard and Brannell in Cornwall, Woodyates on the border of Dorset and Wiltshire, Abbot's Ann in Hampshire (where he rebuilt the church) and, subsequently his favourite residence, Swallowfield Park in Berkshire, where he died in 1726.